Configuration options

 Logging format string (according to the syntax in https://docs.python.org/3/library/logging.html#logrecord-attributes)

-After this number of tasks processed, each scanning module will get restarted.
+After this number of module running time, each scanning module will get restarted.
 This is to prevent situations such as slow memory leaks.

 - NUM_DNS_RESOLVER_RETRIES